electro-spark/flask-postgresql-docker-local-dev/README.md

 # flask-postgresql-docker-local-dev
-**Local development setup for Flask and PostgreSQL running in Docker.**
+**Local development setup for Flask and PostgreSQL.
+It creates fully configured Flask, PostgreSQL and NGINX Docker containers for a seamless development experience.**

 ❗ It should be used solely for local development, as it is not configured for production (the database has the authentication disabled, Flask is run with local development server etc.).